 How Much Do I Need to Retire?

-As you plan for your golden years, you may be wondering, “How much do you need to retire?”
-Learn how to generate reliable retirement income with your savings.
+As you wind down your working years, you may be asking yourself, “How much money do I need to retire?”
+Here’s how to generate reliable retirement income.

-Making the shift from earning an income to living off your savings can seem like a daunting task.
-As retirement gets closer, you likely have questions about how you’ll use your savings to generate income to last you a lifetime.
-You worry about outliving what you’ve saved.
+While you’re working, you get used to receiving a steady paycheck.
+But in retirement, you’ll shift from earning income to living off your savings—which can feel like a big transition.
+As retirement gets closer, you’ll probably have questions about how to use your savings to generate a reliable, long-lasting stream of income.

 Jump to section